Precious Quire-McCloud is a native of Liberia, West Africa and has resided in the States since early childhood;

 she pursued graduate studies and earned an MBA from High Point University.

-Precious and her husband have been together for 18 years, married
+Precious and her husband have been together for 20 years,

-for 13 delightful years and have been blessed with 4 awesome children: 3 handsome/loving sons and
+married for 15 years and have been blessed with 4 awesome children: 3 handsome & loving sons

 She

-is saddened by the need of women to sometimes make comparisons as a means to boost self-esteem and feels that the
+is saddened by the need of women to make comparisons as a means to boost self-esteem and feels that the only thing gained

-only thing gained is warped self-awareness - all the while robbing them of the opportunity to meet someone who may impact
+is warped self-awareness - all the while robbing them of the opportunity to meet someone who may impact their life for

-their life for the better.
-"Until you are able to look in the mirror and be totally in love with the person staring back
+the better.
+"Until you are able to look in the mirror and be totally in love with the person staring back at you, you

-at you, you are not prepared to experience and enjoy your life to its fullest.
-It is destructive to compare
+are not prepared to experience and enjoy your life to its fullest.
+It is destructive to compare the best that

 |